tarantool/doc/doc/dev_guide/box_protocol.rst

 Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a client connects to the server, the server responds with a 128-byte
+When a client connects to the server instance, the instance responds with a 128-byte
 text greeting message.
 Part of the greeting is base-64 encoded session salt -
 a random string which can be used for authentication.
 The length of decoded
 salt (44 bytes) exceeds the amount necessary to sign the authentication